Parameter Estimation and Adaptive Solution of the Leray-Burgers Equation Using Physics-Informed Neural Networks: Inverse Problem for the Estimation of Parameter alpha

 The rarefaction waves are continuous self-similar solutions, which are

 corresponding to the initial data (III) and (IV) in \eqref{rieman-initial-2}, respectively.

-In both cases, the $\epsilon(\lambda_1)$ is within $10^{-2}$, indicating that the inferred PDE residual reflects the actual Leray-Burgers equations within an acceptable range.
-The average value of $\alpha$ are $0.0488$ with a relative error of $1.99\times 10^{-3}$ with the continuous initial profile (III) and $\alpha\approx 0.0276$ with a relative error of $7.5\times 10^{-3}$ with the discontinuous initial profile (IV).
-Figure \ref{rieman-initial-2-sol.fig} shows that the Leray-Burgers equation captures the rarefaction waves well.
+In both cases, $\epsilon(\lambda_1)$ is within $10^{-2}$, indicating that the inferred PDE residual reflects the Leray-Burgers equations within an acceptable range.
+The average value of $\alpha$ are $0.0488$ with $E_r= 1.99\times 10^{-3}$ for the continuous initial profile (III) and $\alpha\approx 0.0276$ with $E_r = 7.5\times 10^{-3}$ for the discontinuous initial profile (IV).
+Figure \ref{rieman-initial-2-sol.fig} shows that the LB equation captures the rarefaction waves well.

-\subsection{Shock and Rarefaction Waves}
+\subsubsection{Shock and Rarefaction Waves}